 A $\beta=0.175$ spoke resonator has been designed.
-The understanding of RF and mechanical properties is sufficient in detail to prepare design and fabrication specs.
+An integration of the cavity with external components like the coupler, tuner and cryostat has been done.
 The RF properties indicate the potential for a high accelerating gradient.
 The mechanical properties show that this structure is stiff; which also implies a smaller tuning range than for elliptical cavities.
-We plan to have two of these resonators built by industry and have them tested with beam on the LEDA accelerator.
-Integration of the cavity with external components like the coupler, tuner and cryostat still need to be addressed.